Electoral history of Kamala Harris: General election

 In the general election, Biden and Harris faced Republican incumbents Donald Trump and Mike Pence.
 On October 7, Harris and Pence participated in a debate at the University of Utah.
-Multiple moments from the debate became internet memes, including a fly landing on Pence's head and Harris' reply after being interrupted "Mr. Vice President, I'm speaking".

-On election day, the Biden-Harris ticket defeated the Trump-Pence ticket; they received 306 electoral votes.
+Multiple moments from the debate became internet memes, including a fly landing on Pence's head and Harris's response to being interrupted, "Mr. Vice President, I'm speaking".
+On Election Day, the Biden-Harris ticket defeated the Trump-Pence ticket with 306 electoral votes.
 They were the first Democrats to carry the states of Arizona and Georgia since the Clinton-Gore ticket in the 1990s.
-Biden received more than 81 million votes, the most votes ever cast for a candidate in a United States presidential election.
-Harris became the 49th vice president of the Unites States, the first woman to serve in the role.
+Biden received more than 81 million votes, the most ever cast for a candidate in the United States.
+Harris became the 49th vice president of the United States: the first woman to serve in the role.